Code-Institute-Submissions/project1_code_institute_Laure_Piechaczyk/README.md

 # What could have been made better
 ## Organization before starting to code
 - ### Finding a theme
     It took me a long time to decide on the theme because I hesitated between continuing a previous project on language learning and starting a new project from scratch.
 After starting using my previous project, I finally changed my mind and started a new project.
-The reason is that in order to learn well, I thought (and still think) that it is very formative to do the project from scratch so that I don't skip any steps and make sure that I have integrated the information.
+The reason is that in order to learn well, I thought (and still think) that it is very formative to do the project from scratch so that I understand well the basics of building a website in HTML and CSS.
 Nevertheless, this back and forth has caused me to spend time on a project I am not using now and I think I should have started directly with the new project.

 - ### Starting to code
     I was very keen to get my project off the ground quickly.
 Thus, after having decided on my new project, I designed the Wireframe and really rapidly started to code.
 I received the very justified remark that I used a lot of ids and that it might be better to limit the number of ids especially when working in a team.
 I realized that I could have taken more time at the beginning of the project reflecting on how I could organize the code as well as reflecting in advance about classes that could be used for similar elements.
-I think this would have resulted in cleaner code.
+I believe this would have resulted in cleaner code.

 - ### Order for writing the code for the project Rather instinctively, I coded the site for widescreens and then worked on making it responsive.
 I could have done the responsiveness in parallel with the coding for the large screens as my mentor pointed out to me very well.
 It is true that this could have avoided making changes for the phones that affected the layout of the elements for the large screens.